Generalization of Frobenius' theorem for group determinants: Introduction

 \end{thm}

-Frobenius built a representation theory of finite groups in the process of obtaining Theorem~$\ref{thm:1.1.1}$.
-Here, we give a generalization of Theorem~$\ref{thm:1.1.1}$, i.e., a generalization of Frobenius' theorem.
-The theorem is as follows.
+Frobenius built a representation theory of finite groups in the process of obtaining Theorem~$\ref{thm:1.1.1}$ (see, \cite{Frobenius1968gruppen}, \cite{Frobenius1968gruppencharaktere}).
+This theorem is a generalization of Dedekind's theorem. \begin{thm}[Dedekind's theorem \cite{conrad1998origin}] Let $G$ be a finite abelian group and let $\widehat{G}$ the group of characters of $G$.
+Then we have